-The Pre-Collegiate Summer Scholars Program offers approximately 200 students the opportunity to experience Cornell University’s rich academic life prior to starting in the fall.
+The Pre-Collegiate Summer Scholars Program offers participants the opportunity to experience Cornell University’s rich academic life prior to starting in the fall.
 Students live in a small and diverse residential community where they meet faculty, staff, and other students.
 They take classes and learn about the campus and the variety of resources that support academic achievement.
 The program is coordinated by the Learning Strategies Center in conjunction with the Office of Academic Discovery and Impact, the New York State Opportunities Programs, the Office of Financial Aid and Student Employment, and the University’s undergraduate colleges.
+This year the program will start on July 6, 2026, and end on August 7, 2026.

 Welcome to our future class of 2030 & 2031!

 We are very excited to welcome you to Cornell!
-The Pre-Collegiate Summer Scholars Program (PSSP) is designed to help first-year students from across Cornell’s colleges and schools prepare for the challenges of their first year as college students, and the best place to begin this preparation is on our beautiful campus.
-Please see below for additional information.
+The Pre-Collegiate Summer Scholars Program (PSSP) supports high-potential students who have excelled within the context of a limited local educational environment and who would benefit from preparatory academic coursework and additional support to navigate Cornell’s academic rigor.
+PSSP is designed to help first-year students from across Cornell’s colleges and schools prepare for the challenges of their first year as college students, and the best place to begin this preparation is on our beautiful campus.

 How are students selected?